Leopoldo Girelli: Diplomatic career

 He entered the diplomatic service of the Holy See on 13 July 1987 and worked in the papal diplomatic missions in Cameroon and New Zealand at the Section for General Affairs of the Secretariat of State, and finally in the Apostolic Nunciature to the United States where he held the rank of Counsellor.

 On 13 April 2006, Pope Benedict XVI appointed him apostolic nuncio to Indonesia and titular Archbishop of Capreae.
 He was consecrated bishop on 17 June, with Cardinal Angelo Sodano as principal consecrator.
 On 10 October 2006, he was appointed apostolic nuncio to East Timor in addition to his duties as nuncio to Indonesia.

 On 13 January 2011, he was appointed Apostolic Nuncio to Singapore, Apostolic Delegate to Malaysia and Brunei Darussalam, and non-residential papal representative for Vietnam.
 (Note: When diplomatic relations with Malaysia were established on 27 July 2011, Girelli continued, pending the appointment of the first nuncio to that country, to act as non-diplomatic Apostolic Delegate for Malaysia, accredited to the Catholic Church in the country but not to the Government.
 The 2012 Annuario Pontificio gave no indication of where the first Nuncio to Malaysia was to be resident, whether in Malaysia, Singapore or elsewhere.)
 He was the first papal representative appointed for Vietnam since the expulsion of the resident Apostolic Delegate in 1975.
 (Note: His appointment was approved by the Vietnamese Government, although Apostolic Delegates, being accredited not to the Government but to the Church in the country, are normally assigned without prior consultation of the Government.
 Accordingly, the 2012 Annuario Pontificio, the first edition published after the change, classified the papal representative office for Vietnam as an Apostolic Delegation but referred to Archbishop Girelli not as an Apostolic Delegate but as Papal Representative for Vietnam.)
 On 18 June 2011 Girelli was also appointed Apostolic Nuncio to the Association of Southeast Asian Nations (ASEAN); he was the first to hold that title.
 On 16 January 2013, he was replaced as representative to Malaysia, Brunei, and East Timor, while continuing in his posts in Singapore, Vietnam, and the ASEAN.

 On 13 September 2017, Pope Francis appointed Girelli Apostolic Nuncio to Israel and Apostolic Delegate to Jerusalem and Palestine.
 Two days later, Girelli was also appointed Apostolic Nuncio to Cyprus.

-Pope Francis appointed him Apostolic Nuncio to India on 13 March 2021 and added the title of Apostolic Nuncio to Nepal on 13 September of that year.
+On 13 March 2021, Pope Francis appointed him Apostolic Nuncio to India and added the title of Apostolic Nuncio to Nepal on 13 September of that year.

+On 13 March 2026, Pope Leo XIV appointed him as nuncio to Croatia.